Rodrigo15975/rodrigo15975/README.md

 <h1 align="center">Hi 👋, I'm Rodrigo</h1>
-<h3 align="center">Hello, I'm Rodrigo, a full stack software developer with knowledge of web and mobile applications.
+<h3 align="center">Hello, I'm Rodrigo, a full stack software developer with knowledge of web and mobile applications(EXPO).
 I specialize in React for the frontend and NestJS for the backend.</h3>

 - 💬 Ask me about **React, NestJS**